Live Well Financial

 Live Well Financial, Inc. ("LWF") was an American privately owned mortgage originator, servicer and investor that operated between 2005 and 2019 when it was put into involuntary bankruptcy.

 Prior to its demise, it was licensed in the United States to operate in 46 states.
 The company offered government-insured Home Equity Conversion Mortgage loans (HECM, commonly known as reverse mortgages), FHA single family mortgage loans, and Fannie Mae conforming loans.
 LWF was headquartered in Richmond, Virginia and had 3 retail origination branches, 2 in Richmond, Virginia and 1 in San Diego, California, with origination capabilities throughout the United States.

-The company and its principals were the focus of criminal and civil charges alleging a large-scale financial fraud in 2021, which the company's CEO, CFO, and head trader was found guilty of in a federal court.
+The company and its principals were the focus of criminal and civil charges alleging a large-scale financial fraud in 2021, which the company's CEO, CFO, and head trader were found guilty of in a federal court.
 In 2019, Live Well was placed under involuntary bankruptcy protection.

 History

 Live Well Financial, Inc. was founded in April 2005 by Michael C. Hild, chairman and chief executive officer.
 In August 2005, the company received approval as a HUD Approved Mortgagee.

 In August 2006, the company was approved as a seller/servicer of HECM with the Federal National Mortgage Association (FNMA).

 In March 2011, the company was approved for HUD Federal Housing Administration (FHA) single-family FHA loans.

 In February 2012, the company was approved as a Government National Mortgage Association (GNMA) Home Equity Conversion Mortgage-Backed Security (HMBS) issuer and issued its first HMBS in April of that year.

 In March 2013, the company was approved for GNMA MBS loans.
 In June 2013, the company was approved as a seller/servicer of traditional mortgages with FNMA.

 During the first quarter of 2014 the company opened a retail call center in San Diego, CA. And in the fourth quarter of 2014 it opened a retail call center in Richmond, VA.
 In August 2014, the company acquired a securities portfolio with a balance exceeding $530 million (notional) and hired a NYC based trading team.
 LWF has originated and serviced more than $3.3 billion in mortgage loans in the U.S. and Puerto Rico.

 As of May 3, 2019, Live Well Financial shut down active operations.
 All forward loans and loan applications in process with them at the time (without closing documents finalized) were notified that they were not funding.
 All 103 employees were abruptly laid off four months before CEO Michael Hild's arrest, and the company was placed under involuntary bankruptcy protection.

 Live Well Financial no longer has a working website, however their LinkedIn page is still available to the public.
 Their former website, LiveWell.com, is no longer affiliated with Live Well Financial, and now serves as an educational resource with financial literacy articles.